-We also regularly sent clients newsletters, agent updates and news on the industry or
+We also regularly sent clients newsletters, agent updates and news on the industry or legislation.

-Great emphasis continued to be put on the environmental efficiency of future developments, both for the schemes we long term so they need to be as efficient as possible to maximise their returns.
+Great emphasis continued to be put on the environmental efficiency of future developments, both for the schemes we develop and the schemes we manage.
+Clients are likely to own these assets long term so they need to be as efficient as possible to maximise their returns.
 This informs our ESG strategy.